AndiEcker/AcuSihotInterfaces/README.md

 For to run a compare before any additional pull/push action simply execute SysDataMan twice (the first run with the --compare option and the second run with the pull/push and optionally another compare action).

-The postgres database AssCache (ass) can be used for to temporarily store the data pulled from one of our three systems (the source system) for to speed up large data synchronization tasks.
+The postgres database AssCache (Ass) can be used for to temporarily store the data pulled from one of our three systems (the source system) for to speed up large data synchronization tasks.

 #### Supported Data Fields